platformsh/template-builder/templates/strapi/files/README.md

 ## Post-install

 1. The first time the site is deployed, Strapi will direct you to visit the `/admin` path to register an administrative user.
 You will need to register an admin user before any API endpoints can be created.
-2. Once you have registered the admin user, you will have access to the **Admin Panel**, and from there you can being adding Content Types to build out the API.
-By default, no Content Types have been included in the installation *and* any Content Types you add will have secured API endpoints that will make them inaccessible.
+2. Once you have registered the admin user, you will have access to the **Admin Panel**, and from there you can begin adding Content Types to build out the API.
+By default, no Content Types have been included in the installation *and* any Content Types you add will have secured API endpoints that will make them publicly inaccessible.
 You will need to update the permissions for each Content Type from the *Users & Permissions* section of the **Admin Panel** after you have created them.
 If you are unfamiliar with how to create Content Types or modify permissions with Strapi, visit the [Quick Start Guide](https://strapi.io/documentation/3.0.0-beta.x/getting-started/quick-start.html) for detailed instructions.
 3. This template provides only the API for a full project, but you can modify the repository into a [multi-app project](https://docs.platform.sh/configuration/app/multi-app.html#multiple-applications) where Strapi acts as a separate backend application for the front end of your choice.
 For example, you can repackage this template into a subdirectory called `backend` to create a project structure that looks like this:

   ```